-Heat the olive oil in a large saute pan on medium-high heat.
-Add two or three cutlets at a time, depending on the size of the pan.
-Don't over crowd the pan and make sure they lay flat in the pan.
+Heat the olive oil in a large sauté pan on medium-high heat.
+Add 2 or 3 cutlets at a time, depending on the size of the pan.
+Don't overcrowd the pan and make sure they lay flat in the pan.
 Fry for 3 to 5 minutes or until golden brown.

 Flip the cutlets and fry for a few more minutes on the second side until it is golden brown on both sides and cooked through.

-Serve them hot with a fresh argula salad, a squeeze of lemon, and some chopped parsley and grated parmesan cheese.
+Serve them hot with chopped parsley, a squeeze of lemon, and grated Parmesan cheese, along with a fresh arugula salad.
 White wine won't hurt either!